Purdue vs. Indiana NCAA Football Odds, Plays and Insights | November 27, 2021

 - Purdue and its opponents have combined to score more than 50.5 points in four of 11 games this season.

-- Saturday's total is 6.3 points higher than the combined 44.2 PPG average of the two teams.
+- Saturday's over/under is 6.3 points higher than the combined 44.2 PPG average of the two teams.

 - This contest's over/under is 3.5 points fewer than the 54 these two squads combine to give up per game in 2021.